Dr Claire Walker

 HIST3037 Early Modern Europe

 The sixteenth and seventeenth centuries are often claimed by historians to represent the transition between the medieval and modern worlds.
 Beginning with the Renaissance and Reformation, the era was characterised by intellectual, religious and political upheaval, which affected all levels of society, not only the elites.
-Through lectures, documentaries and films, tutorials and particular emphasis on primary documents, students will examine not only the great events of this era, but they will also delve below the surface to discuss the impact of these changes on the lives of ordinary men and women.
+Through lectures and tutorials, with particular emphasis on primary documents, students will examine not only the great events of this era, but they will also delve below the surface to discuss the impact of these changes on the lives of ordinary men and women.

 HIST4002/HIST7002 The Tudors and their Legacy